Vahid Soroor

-Vahid was very successful as a keyboard player and played with the likes of Hangama, Seema Tarana, Shadkam, Jawad Ghaziar and Walid Soroor among others artists from Afghanistan.
-Vahid returned to singing in 2004 and released his first CD titled Let's Dance in December 2005.
-Much to his surprise, the CD was quite well received by his fans.
-Since the release of his CD, Vahid was invited to perform at several Functions including; the 25th anniversary of the Ontario Afghan Association in 2006, the CHIN International picnic (an event held in Toronto, Canada, where artists from different nations represent their art and culture) and several fundraising events organized by local University students that were also from Afghanistan including one for the University of Kabul and One for the children of Afghanistan.
+Vahid was successful as a keyboard player and played with the likes of Hangama, Seema Tarana, Shadkam, Jawad Ghaziar and Walid Soroor among others artists from Afghanistan.
+Vahid returned to singing in 2004 and released his first CD titled Let's Dance in December 2005, which was well received by fans.
+Since the release of his CD, Vahid was invited to perform at several functions including; the 25th anniversary of the Ontario Afghan Association in 2006, the CHIN International picnic (an event held in Toronto, Canada, where artists from different nations represent their art and culture) and several fundraising events organized by local University students that were also from Afghanistan including one for the University of Kabul and One for the children of Afghanistan.

-One of the reasons for Vahid Soroor's success has been his natural ability to sing in different languages and with different accents.
-Vahid Soroor can sing Dari, Pashtu, Hindi, Spanish, and Arabic.
+One of the reasons for Soroor's success has been his natural ability to sing in different languages and with different accents.
+Soroor can sing Dari, Pashtu, Hindi, Spanish, and Arabic.
 Vahid can also sing in English.

 Vahid gets his motivation for the music of Afghanistan from the earlier legend Ahmad Zahir, Farhad Darya and Amir Jan Sabori who have employed energy, emotions, creativity and professionalism to represent their art and their country.

-Vahid's most recent projects include a new CD which will be released at the end of 2010, singing three songs alongside Hangama and Shadkam, for the upcoming movie Ehsas, which will be released soon and arranging an album for Hangama.
+Soroor's most recent projects include a new CD which will be released at the end of 2010, singing three songs alongside Hangama and Shadkam, for the upcoming movie Ehsas, which will be released soon and arranging an album for Hangama.
 Vahid’s new CD titled “Soroor” contains 12 new songs composed by Vahid himself, his brother Wais Soroor, Idris Sadozai and his father Khan Agha Soroor.

-Vahid Soroor holds an honours degree in Biochemistry and Bachelor of Education with honors and is currently teaching chemistry and biology.
+Soroor holds an honours degree in Biochemistry and Bachelor of Education with honors and is currently teaching chemistry and biology.
 Vahid Soroor is also involved in the Afghan community and has volunteered his time as a consultant and as an artist on several occasions, which has earned him respect from his compatriots in Toronto.
-Vahid recently coordinated an extensive project about the needs of a Youth for his countrymen in Toronto, a project funded by the Ministry of Children and Youth Services in Toronto.
-Vahid was subsequently interviewed by the Toronto Star and the CBC radio to shed more light on the matter.
+Soroor recently coordinated an extensive project about the needs of a Youth for his countrymen in Toronto, a project funded by the Ministry of Children and Youth Services in Toronto.
+Soroor was subsequently interviewed by the Toronto Star and the CBC radio to shed more light on the matter.

 He also presents the Dari Persian version of Who Wants To Be A Millionaire? since 2010.